Ultralong-distance quantum correlations in three-terminal Josephson junctions: Introduction

 \section{Introduction}

 The recent developments in the field of quantum engineering allow manipulation of long-range quantum objects with a few degrees of freedom.
-Superconductivity is dedicated platform for fundamental studies of large-scale quantum systems \cite{Kouznetsov,Clarke1,Clarke2,Devoret} and for assembling quantum processors \cite{Martinis}.
+Superconductivity {is a platform} for fundamental studies of large-scale quantum systems \cite{Kouznetsov,Clarke1,Clarke2,Devoret} and for assembling quantum processors \cite{Martinis}.
 Superconducting quasiparticles can generally propagate over the entire sample and quasiparticle poisoning \cite{Martinis2009,deVisser2011,Lenander2011,Rajauria2012,Wenner2013,Riste2013,LevensonFalk2014,Nazarov-qp} turns out to severely limit the range of quantum mechanical coherence in superconductors.
-Superconducting devices with more than three terminals could naturally be used for fundamental studies of coherent quasiparticle propagation.
-Propagation over $R_0$ through one of the superconducting leads, say $S_c$, trivially requires two interfaces, one with $S_a$ and the other one with $S_b$, thus forming $S_a$-$S_c$-$S_b$ double Josephson junction where $S_a$ and $S_b$ are laterally connected on $S_c$ at distance $R_0$.
-The field of multiterminal Josephson junctions \cite{Freyn,Melin1,Jonckheere,FWS,Sotto,engineering,papierI,papierII,Josephson-dc,Pillet,Pillet2,Scherubl,Nazarov-PRR,Lefloch,Heiblum,Kim,multiterminal-exp1,multiterminal-exp2,multiterminal-exp3,multiterminal-exp4,multiterminal-exp5,multiterminal-exp6,Levchenko1,Levchenko2} has recently been enriched with the discovery of nontrivial topology \cite{Nazarov1,Nazarov2,topo0,topo1,topo2,topo3,topo4,topo5,Berry} and topology in the time-periodic Floquet dynamics \cite{Feinberg1,Feinberg2,topo1_plus_Floquet}.
+Superconducting devices with three or more terminals could naturally be used for fundamental studies of coherent quasiparticle propagation.
+Propagation over $R_0$ across one of the superconducting leads, say $S_c$, trivially requires two interfaces, one with $S_a$ and the other one with $S_b$, thus forming $S_a$-$S_c$-$S_b$ double Josephson junction where $S_a$ and $S_b$ are laterally connected to $S_c$ at distance $R_0$.
+The field of multiterminal Josephson junctions \cite{Freyn,Melin1,Jonckheere,FWS,Sotto,engineering,papierI,papierII,Josephson-dc,Pillet,Pillet2,Scherubl,Nazarov-PRR,Nazarov-PRB-AM,Lefloch,Heiblum,Kim,multiterminal-exp1,multiterminal-exp2,multiterminal-exp3,multiterminal-exp4,multiterminal-exp5,multiterminal-exp6,multiterminal-exp7,Levchenko1,Levchenko2} has recently been enriched with the discovery of nontrivial topology \cite{Nazarov1,Nazarov2,topo0,topo1,topo2,topo3,topo4,topo5,Berry} and topology in the time-periodic Floquet dynamics \cite{Feinberg1,Feinberg2,topo1_plus_Floquet}.

-In view of these recent contributions, we explore the originality of three-terminal devices regarding nonlocality and quantum correlations of two Josephson junction oscillators $S_a$-$S_c$ and $S_c$-$S_b$ connected to the common grounded superconductor $S_c$.
-In spite of the well-known classical synchronization of macroscopic Josephson junction circuits \cite{Nerenberg1,Nerenberg2}, the present paper surprisingly demonstrates mesoscopic quantum correlations in three-terminal Josephson junctions at the ``ultralong distance'' which exceeds the BCS coherence length $\xi_0$ by orders of magnitude.
+In view of these recent contributions, {we address here the fundamental question of the range of nonlocality and quantum correlations in the three-terminal devices formed with the two Josephson junction oscillators} $S_a$-$S_c$ and $S_c$-$S_b$ sharing the grounded $S_c$.
+In spite of the well-known classical synchronization of macroscopic Josephson junction circuits \cite{Nerenberg1,Nerenberg2}, the present paper surprisingly demonstrates mesoscopic quantum correlations in three-terminal Josephson junctions at the ``ultralong-distance'' that exceeds the {superconducting coherence} length $\xi_{ball}(0)$ by orders of magnitude.